For the Purrbabies

 Is your pup vomiting, having lots of diarrhea, or running a low-grade fever?
 It’s possible that gastroenteritis is to blame.

-Gastroenteritis is characterized as inflammation of the gastrointestinal tract — which includes the stomach, small intestine, and large intestine.
+Gastroenteritis is characterized by inflammation of the gastrointestinal tract, which includes the stomach, small intestine, and large intestine.
+Understanding the signs, causes, and treatment options for gastroenteritis can help you get your dog the care they need.

 It’s commonly caused by viruses or a bacterial infection, but it can also be a sign of other conditions and health issues such as: